Part V

 Information processing often bypasses linear logic, arriving at potent insights through vivid imagery, kinesthetic knowing, or direct pattern perception.

-These innate differences are especially relevant for practices like Fyrir (pattern sense) or Void Meditation—where logic fails, but resonance succeeds.
+These innate differences are especially relevant for practices like Fyrir (pattern sense), where resonance often arrives before explanation.

 Dragon’s Path Connections